Nordicism: Background

 Nordicists claimed that Nordics had formed upper tiers of ancient civilisations, even in the Mediterranean civilisations of antiquity, which had declined once this dominant race had been assimilated.
 Thus they argued that ancient evidence suggested that leading Romans like Nero, Sulla and Cato were blond or red-haired.

-Some Nordicists admitted the Mediterranean race was superior to the Nordic in terms of artistic ability.
-However, the Nordic race was regarded as superior on the basis that, although Mediterranean peoples were culturally sophisticated, it was the Nordics who were alleged to be the innovators and conquerors, having an adventurous spirit that no other race could match.
+Some Nordicists admitted that the Mediterranean race was superior to the Nordic in terms of artistic ability.
+However, the Nordic race was still considered superior on the basis that, although Mediterranean peoples were culturally sophisticated, it was the Nordics who were alleged to be the innovators and the conquerors, having an adventurous spirit that the spirit of no other race could match.

-The Alpine race was usually regarded as inferior to both the Nordic and Mediterranean races, making up the traditional peasant class of Europe while Nordics occupied the aristocracy and led the world in technology, and Mediterraneans were regarded as more imaginative.

 Opponents of Nordicism rejected these arguments.
 The anti-Nordicist writer Giuseppe Sergi argued in his influential book The Mediterranean Race (1901) that there was no evidence that the upper tiers of ancient societies were Nordic, insisting that historical and anthropological evidence contradicted such claims.
 Sergi argued that Mediterraneans constituted "the greatest race in the world", with a creative edge absent in the Nordic race.
 According to him, Mediterraneans were the creators of all the major ancient civilisations, from Mesopotamia to Rome.

 This argument was later repeated by C. G. Seligman, who wrote that "it must, I think, be recognised that the Mediterranean race has actually more achievement to its credit than any other".
 Even Carleton Coon insisted that among Greeks "the Nordic element is weak, as it probably has been since the days of Homer ...
 It is my personal reaction to the living Greeks that their continuity with their ancestors of the ancient world is remarkable, rather than the opposite."

+Griffith Taylor argued that the Alpine race were slightly superior to the Nordic race in terms of their work ethic.